 4. Describe the target group’s pain points

-5. Showcase feature or product ideas
+5. Showcase features or product ideas

 Now that we know your users’ pain points, share ideas about how you solved them.
 Talk about the initial, high-level product or feature ideas you or your team came up with.

-6. Validation and prototyping
+6. Reveal the validation and prototyping process

-7. Impress us with the final design
+7. Impress with the final design

 8. Sum up the results and learnings

 The best UX designer portfolios use this template.
-Let’s look at some examples.
+Let’s look at some examples:

 Great product design portfolio examples